 Direct cash assistance gives each family flexibility and choice, ensuring that support is relevant and timely.
 Cash-based approaches to disaster recovery also give people the freedom to choose how they rebuild their lives and provide a pathway to economic empowerment.

 Multi-purpose Cash Assistance (MPCA) has been a live saver in Ukraine.
-As of September 2024, more than $224 million had been disbursed for the year.
+For the 2024-2025 winter season, $83.6 million has been dispersed so far.

 The CDP Ukraine Humanitarian Crisis Recovery Fund focuses on addressing humanitarian needs that arise, particularly among the most vulnerable, marginalized and at-risk internally-displaced peoples and refugees.
 CDP is also in contact with and can grant to Ukrainian and other international organizations that are not 501(c)3 entities.